-Care should be taken where legislation may affect practices governed by tikanga.
-As a matter of practicality, such practices will likely be identified by the steps taken under 5.1.
+Care should be taken when assessing where legislation may affect practices governed by tikanga.
+Such practices will likely be identified by the steps taken under 5.1.

 5.4 Should Māori be consulted?

 The Government must make informed decisions where legislation will affect, or have the potential to affect, the rights and interests of Māori.